poissonconsulting/shinybisonpic/inst/helpfiles/help.md

 Each tab has its own help information which can be accessed by clicking on the question mark circle at the top of the instruction box of the tab.

+For a more detailed user guide go to XXXX (insert link here).

 **Please fix the following issue...**

 The app will give informative error and help messages to guide you through the process.